xingboyang20/ace-configuration-api-samples/basics/README.md

 ## Getting started

-Before running the application for the first time, change the settings in the `.env` file to match your local setup of the CLM Platform:
+Before running the application for the first time, change the settings in the `.env` file to match your local setup of the Ace Platform:

 - Change the `REACT_APP_API_URL` to the URL of your running configurator service.
-- Change the `REACT_APP_PACKAGE_PATH` to reference the published VT package you want to use.
+- Change the `REACT_APP_PACKAGE_PATH` to reference the published package you want to use.

 For example:

 ```
-REACT_APP_API_URL=http://localhost:9010/configurator/v1
+REACT_APP_API_URL=http://localhost:9000/configurator/v1
 REACT_APP_PACKAGE_PATH=samples/ihear
 ```